FaithChepkemoi/WK1-Code-Challenge/README.md

 # Week1- Code Challenge
- This entails three challenges will be solved.
+ This entails three challenges.
 The challenges are as follows:

  # Challenge 1: Student Grade Generator (Toy Problem)
    Write a function that prompts the user to input student marks.
 The input should be between 0 and 100.
 The output should correspond the correct grade, as shown below: